awslabs/aws-virtual-application-management/docs/deployment-guide/deployingUpdates.md

 # Deploying Updates

-Following an initial successful deployment, you can subsdequently deploy individually to the 5 serverless projects that are part of this solution.
+Following an initial successful deployment, you can subsequently deploy individually to the 5 serverless projects that are part of this solution.

 ### Deploying Updates to the Web-Infra Serverless Project